Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 Getting the length right

 Bow‘s commissioned feature articles are either two pages long or three pages long.
 A two page article is usually 1100 words, a three page article 1650 words.
 Occasionally we commission longer articles (especially for historical interest) or shorter, one-page articles (for things like book reviews).
-But most features are two or three pages long.
+But most features run at those wordlengths.

 Bow is a magazine fully illustrated with high-quality photos.
 Priority for commissions and publication is frequently given to contributors who can supply good, clear, sharp images along with copy.
-You do not have to be ‘a photographer’ or have a ‘professional camera’ if you understand what we are looking for.
-Modern smartphones can take excellent usable images.
+You do not have to ‘be a photographer’ or have a ‘professional camera’ if you understand what we are looking for.
+Modern smartphones can take excellent usable images, and we often use them in print.

 At the very least, you should have a good idea of what images could go with your article and where they could come from.
 Don’t forget; with a handful of exceptions, we are not allowed to use random images from the internet to illustrate print articles.